Citroën: Expansion and financial challenges

-The PSA Peugeot Citroën era
+PSA Peugeot Citroën era

 Fearing large job losses due to the poor cash flow situation and the unstable ownership structure, the French government arranged talks between Citroën and Michelin culminating in the merger of Automobiles Citroën and Automobiles Peugeot into a single company.
 Thus, one year after the break with Fiat, on 24 June 1974 Citroën announced the new partnership, this time with Peugeot. to whom Michelin agreed to transfer control of the business.

-In December 1974 Peugeot S.A. acquired a 38.2% share of Citroën and on 9 April 1976 they increased their stake of the then bankrupt company to 89.95%, thus creating the PSA Group (where PSA is short for Peugeot Société Anonyme), becoming PSA Peugeot Citroën.
+In December 1974 Peugeot S.A. acquired a 38.2% share of Citroën and on 9 April 1976 it increased its stake of the then bankrupt company to 89.95%, thus creating the PSA Group (where PSA is short for Peugeot Société Anonyme), becoming PSA Peugeot Citroën.

 In May 1975 Maserati was sold to De Tomaso and the new Italian owner was thereby able to exploit the sales potential of the models and technology developed by Citroën, as well as to utilise the image of the Maserati brand in a downward brand extension to sell 40,000 of the newly designed Bi-Turbo models.
 The truck manufacturing company Berliet was sold to Renault.

 This new PSA venture was a financial success from 1976 to 1979.
 Citroën had two successful new designs in the market, the GS and CX.
 In the wake of the oil crisis, the brand also had resurgent sales for the 2CV and the Dyane, and soon the Peugeot 104 based Citroën Visa and Citroën LNA.
 Peugeot was typically prudent with its own finances.
 Then, PSA purchased the ageing assets and substantial liabilities of Chrysler Europe for $1, leading to losses from 1980 to 1985.
 PSA resurrected the Talbot name for the Chrysler cars, but stopped producing cars with the badge in 1987 as the cars were considered unreliable and poorly-made.

+At the 2019 Geneva International Motor Show, the manufacturer presented the Ami One concept car to celebrate its 100th anniversary.
+Then, in May 2019, it unveiled the Citroën 19_19 Concept at the Viva Technology show in Paris.

-Conflict with the Trade unions
+Conflict with the trade unions

 In the early 1980s, Citroën was targeted by union action.
 On 25 May 1982, events led to a mass demonstration in the streets of Paris, when approximately 27,000 workers affirmed their wish to work at a company, which was being picketed by striking workers who had been blocking access to the factories for four weeks.
 The demonstration was successful and six days later work at the plants resumed.
 Jacques Lombard, one of the company's senior managers, had gone public with his concerns, criticising the strikes.